Are you wondering whether to convert your roof? Would you like some advice?

 There are some excellent flat roof solutions available so for example, if you are a tenant, it is probably not worth your while to convert a flat roof to a pitched one unless the support system has been so badly damaged by leaks that you are going to have to replace the entire superstructure of the roof, anyway.
 Conversely, if you are a landlord in the process of refurbishing a property to sell or let you will have different concerns and for you, a conversion may be the best choice, even if it costs more.

-If you are thinking of converting your flat roof to pitched, here are seven reasons why pitched roofs tend to perform better than flat.
+If you are thinking of converting your flat roof to pitched, here are a few reasons why pitched roofs can perform better than flat.

 Pitched roofs allow for better drainage.